OutSquareCapital/rustats/README.md

 When testing, you'll be able to choose wether launching a global test, or a benchmark for a specific group.

 You can specify a time duration target (for quick tests flexibility), wether it's a global or specific test.

-The number of functions call will be adjusted accordingly
+The number of functions call will be adjusted accordingly.

 Currently the distribution plots are filtered to exclude +95th percentile times.